Michigan school shooter’s parents cleared to stand trial on involuntary manslaughter charges

 Ethan Crumbley pleaded guilty to terrorism and murder.
 A judge last week said he is eligible for life in prison without parole.

 Attorneys for the parents insist the school shooting was not foreseeable.
-They acknowledge that bad decisions were made but not ones that should rise to charges of involuntary manslaughter.
+They acknowledge that bad decisions were made but not ones that should rise to involuntary manslaughter, which carries a maximum prison sentence of 15 years.

 Colin King, a psychologist who has met with the teen, has described him as a “feral child” who was neglected by his parents.
 Judge Kwamé Rowe said his home life was “not ideal,” with his parents often drinking alcohol and arguing, but “not terrible.”